Tributes paid to 'legend' John Cochrane who helped found Craigavon City FC and was mainstay of youth football

-Mr Cochrane, who was also involved in the Mid Ulster Youth League, died last night.
+Mr Cochrane, who was also involved in the Mid Ulster Youth League, died on Sunday.

+His funeral took place this morning (Wednesday) at St Anthony’s Church, Craigavon with burial afterward at St John’s Cemetery, Lylo.

 He is mourned by his wife Michelle and children John, Chelsea and Catherine, his father John, his brothers and sisters and wider family circle.